Introduction

 In this blog, we are going to discuss one of the major tasks of Natural language processing i.e., Named Entity Recognition.

-As the name suggests, it helps in recognizing entity type from text i.e., detect if an organization presents and what is the name of an organization, etc.
+As the name suggests, it helps in recognizing entity type from text i.e., detecting if an organization presents and what is the name of an organization, etc.

 Generally, we deal with some basic 5-7 entities such as organization, person, time, date, number, money, etc.